Thorlabs/Light_Analysis_Examples/C sharp/Thorlabs CCS Spectrometers/README.md

 ## Example Description
+These examples show how you can control a Thorlabs CCS spectrometer in C Sharp.
+- **CCS - Continuous Scan:**
-This example shows how you can control a Thorlabs CCS spectrometer in C Sharp.The necessary settings are made; the continuous scanning and display are realized with a set integration time.
+This example has a GUI interface, includes the initialization of the spectrometer and real-time spectrum display with a set integration time.
+- **CCS - Absorption Measurement:**
+This example includes the initialization of the spectrometer, the calculation of absorption spectrum and optical density spectrum, the display of the spectrums and data storage.

 ## Instructions for Use